-1.1 Industrial Estates
+1.1 Industrial Park

-World-class infrastructure and ease of doing business remain among the key criteria for investors while making investment decisions.
-Malaysia has over 600 industrial estates that cater to the needs of companies across a broad range of industries, such as small-scale industries, halal industries, biotechnology, and 'high technology'.
-These industrial estates are developed to provide a conducive and business-friendly environment for investors.
-Excellent infrastructure and amenities such as easy access to major towns, sufficient electricity and water supply, high-speed broadband (HSBB) up to 1Gbps, gas pipelines, logistics and storage facilities, factory security, ready-built multi-storey facilities, and "plug and play" zones are readily available.
+World-class infrastructure and ease of doing business remain among the key criteria for investors when making investment decisions.
+Malaysia has over 500 industrial parks that cater to the needs of companies across a broad range of industries, such as small-scale industries, halal industries, biotechnology, eco-park, and high-technology industries.
+These industrial parks are developed and managed to provide a conducive and business-friendly environment for investors.
+Excellent infrastructure and amenities such as easy access to major towns, sufficient electricity and water supply, high-speed broadband (HSBB) up to 1Gbps, gas pipelines, logistics and storage facilities, factory security, ready-built multi-storey facilities, and 'plug and play' zones are readily available.
 These facilities reduce start-up costs for investors and also ease the implementation of projects in Malaysia.

-Major industrial estates in Malaysia are cluster-based bases, where end-to-end services are readily available to cater to the needs of the whole industrial value chain.
-Some of the prominent cluster-based industrial estates are:
+Major industrial parks in Malaysia are cluster-based bases, where end-to-end services are readily available to cater to the needs of the whole industrial value chain.
+Some of the prominent cluster-based industrial park are:

-• Kulim Hi Tech Park (KHTP)
+Kulim Hi-Tech Park (KHTP)

-KHTP is the first high-tech industrial park with intermodal logistics connectivity and excellent industrial infrastructure, focussing on capital-intensive hightech manufacturing, advanced technologies, and R&D activities.
-It is also known as one of the most preferred investment locations in Asia for companies in the hightech, advanced technologies, and medical industries.
+KHTP is the first high-tech industrial park with intermodal logistics connectivity and excellent industrial infrastructure, focusing on capital-intensive high-tech manufacturing, advanced technologies, and R&D activities.
+It is also known as one of the most preferred investment locations in Asia for companies in the high-tech, advanced technologies, and medical industries.

-• Batu Kawan Industrial Park (BKIP)
+Batu Kawan Industrial Park (BKIP)

-BKIP is a premier technological hub in the country, and developed specifically for high-technology and high-value-added investments, including R&D investments in the electronics and automation cluster.
+BKIP is a premier technological hub in the country, developed specifically for high-technology and high-value-added investments, including R&D investments in the electronics and automation cluster.
 This comprehensively equipped park, with high-quality infrastructure facilities and easy accessibility to the airport and seaport, has attracted many Malaysian-owned companies and prominent multinational companies (MNCs) to establish their presence in BKIP.

-• I-Park
+❖ I-Park